 This scuba diving place in Mexico is easily accessible and hence one of the best options in Mexico for one-day trips.
 However, there are many options available for overnight stays including, star resorts, hostels, and Airbnb.
 So you can just drive here on weekends, explore a wide variety of activities from snorkeling to scuba diving, and if time allows then an overnight stay too!

-The greatest months to see bull sharks are particularly November through March.
+When to visit: The aptest months to see bull sharks are particularly November through March.
 Warm seas, empty dive locations, and typically quiet conditions are all present from May through September.
 If you enjoy warm weather, now is the greatest time to dive in Cozumel, however, diving in the Caribbean Sea is enjoyable year-round.

 Great white shark sightings are thought to be among the finest on Earth at Isla Guadalupe.
 Shark Season at Isla Guadalupe is from July to November.

 Meet a great white shark eye-to-eye. 😳 This unimaginable footage was shot in Guadalupe Island in Mexico, a top destination for great white shark encounters. 🇲🇽— Faruk Hoosain (@FarukHoosain) June 26, 2022

 Sharks play a vital role in keeping marine ecosystems balanced and healthy.
 Sharks are also not hungry man-eaters pic.twitter.com/YjiNuiUdFv

 With more than 300 uniquely identifiable sharks visiting the island each year, it is one of the few spots in the world where divers may interact closely with these formidable creatures.
 Guadalupe Island shark diving is incredibly spectacular with its gin-clear water.